 Sharing and Caring Breast Cancer Support Group

 A patient-driven volunteer network committed to helping breast cancer survivors on their journey to recovery.

 Breast Cancer Education and Support

 This group provides information and emotional support to individuals who have breast cancer.
 Services are appropriate for women at all stages of treatment.

 Living With Ease

-This eight week course, intended for adult oncology patients and family members, teaches meditation, gentle yoga, mindful eating, mindful communication and how to use mindfulness to decrease stress in all kinds of situations.
+This eight week course, open to all adults, teaches meditation, gentle yoga, mindful eating, mindful communication and how to use mindfulness to decrease stress in all kinds of situations.